 Ordering an evacuation of all or part of an emergency area is a very serious step and requires detailed planning.
-In British Columbia, the Emergency Program Act (1993) permits the head of a local authority to declare a State of Local Emergency, and that allows the local authority to order an evacuation should it be absolutely necessary.
+In BC, the Emergency Program Act (1993) permits the head of a local authority to declare a state of local emergency, which allows the local authority to order an evacuation should it be absolutely necessary.
 There are several other statutes (Fire Services Act, Forest Act, Health Act, Environment Emergency Act, and the Mines Act) that can be used to order an evacuation.

-Authorities will alert the population at risk of the potential for evacuation because of the danger of possible loss of life and they should be prepared to evacuate the area.
+Authorities will alert the population that is at risk of the potential for evacuation because of the danger of possible loss of life and that they should be prepared to evacuate the area.
 This warning will be transmitted by:

 Note: even at this stage, plans will be in place to move handicapped persons, vacationers, and voluntary evacuees.

 Leave the area now!
 All persons in the affected area will be ordered to leave the area.
 The police will enforce the evacuation order.

 An evacuation order or alert is rescinded when it is determined to be safe for residents to return home.
 An evacuation order may be reinstated if a threat returns.

 Reception centres are sites (staffed by Emergency Support Services volunteers) where evacuees may be received during a disaster.
 They may be a facility such as a recreation centre, community centre, church hall, or school—it depends on what is available in the community or what is needed.